PierreM0/DotFiles/README.md

-My theme is Nord in all my apps and my fonts is Victor Mono Medium in OSS and my terminal
+My theme is Nord in all my apps and my font is Victor Mono Medium in OSS and my terminal